PennyLaneAI/pennylane/doc/index.rst

 If you are having issues, please let us know by posting the issue on our GitHub issue tracker.

-We also have a `PennyLane discussion forum <https://discuss.pennylane.ai>`_ - come join the discussion and chat with our PennyLane team.
+We also have a `PennyLane discussion forum <https://discuss.pennylane.ai>`_—come join the discussion and chat with our PennyLane team.

 License